bharshal/bharshal/README.md

 ### Hi there I am Harshal  👋
 I showcase some of my projects here.

-I study Computer Vision at the University of Michigan - Ann Arbor.
+I currently study Computer Vision at the University of Michigan - Ann Arbor.

 My current research topics include GANs, Transformers and modern CNNs.
 My aim is to create efficient models which can be easily deployed in real life.
 I have expertise in the full flow of DL application creation from R&D, POC, data creation/cleaning, testing and deployment.
 I have worked as a Deep Learning Engineer for almost 3 years before starting my Masters.

 <!--